 Wisdom from Others:

-USDA Local Foods Procurement – See this Food and Nutrition Service list to assist in establishing a plan for procuring (or procuring more) local foods to serve to students through Federal Child Nutrition Programs.
+Procuring Local Foods – Find resources from the USDA Food and Nutrition Service to assist in establishing a plan for procuring (or procuring more) local foods to serve to students through Federal Child Nutrition Programs.

 Using DoD Fresh to Purchase Local Produce – Schools are able to use their USDA Foods entitlement dollars to purchase fresh produce.
 Review this fact sheet to learn more about buying local fruits and vegetables through DoD Fresh.